MrEliptik/HandPose/README.md

     python HandPose.py

-### Adding a new pose[*outdated*]
+### Adding a new pose

 To add a new pose, launch the *AddPose.py* script doing:

     python AddPose.py

 You will then be prompted to make a choice.
-Type "1" and enter.
-Now you can enter the name of your pose and validate with enter:
+Type '1' and 'enter'.
+Now you can enter the name of your pose and validate with 'enter':

     Do you want to :
         1 - Add new pose
         2 - Add examples to existing pose
+        3 - Add garbarge examples
     1

     Enter a name for the pose you want to add :